SamBurgess93/Milestone-1/README.md

 ## Credits

 ### Images
-- The 2 pictures in the About Me section weere taken from the owners own Facebook page (Ben Burgess) with his permission granted for them to be used.
+- The 2 pictures in the About Me section were taken from the owners own Facebook page (Ben Burgess) with his permission granted for them to be used.

 The stock images that were used during the development of this site were taken from,
 - [Unsplash](https://unsplash.com/ "Link to UnSplash page")